Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

  ┃ ┗ functions.c                # Definitions in functions.h
  ┣ All Simulations              # All past simulations, data and file Excel ┃ ┗ ...
- ┣ Definitive Simulation        # Simulation to take as reference for report and the project ┃ ┣ results                    # Folder with all .csv files ┃ ┗ analysis.xlsx              # File excel summarizing the collected data ┣ Matteo_Gottardelli_237749_Report.pdf # Report
+ ┣ Final Results                # Simulation to take as reference for report and the project ┃ ┣ Definitive_1               # Folders with all .csv files ┃ ┣ ...
+ ┃ ┗ analysis.xlsx              # File excel summarizing the collected data
+ ┣ Matteo_Gottardelli_237749_Report.pdf # Report
  ┗ Latex source                 # Folder with Original files from which the pdf was generated